 As a high school junior, you may start the admission process as early as April to ensure that you and your enrollment counselor have enough time to move through the appropriate admission stages before it is time to begin the financial aid process (in the fall of your senior year).

 Step 3: Official high school transcripts showing at least 6 semesters of completed coursework must be received by mail directly from high schools.

-Step 4: Applicants are not required to submit ACT or SAT scores for the 2020-2021 enrollment terms.
+Step 4: Applicants are not required to submit ACT or SAT scores for the upcoming terms.
 However, please consider submitting any scores, as they may help you achieve a higher possible academic scholarship.
 If scores appear on your official transcript, they need not be submitted separately.
 You may use Cottey’s school codes of 2286 (ACT) and 6120 (SAT) to ensure your scores are received during test registration.